-Valuation tecnique Significant unobservable inputs Inter-relationship between key unobservable inputs and fair value measurement Replacement cost.
-This model takes into account: Building: An estimate of the full replacement cost at the reporting data Estimates of material, labour, professional fees and other costs of planning, design and construction, expressed as cost per square foot.
-The estimated fair value would increase (decrease) if: The cost per square foot were higher (lower); Judgment about the condition of the building had date.
-Judgments about the physical condition of the building. determined the condition to be better or worse. (i) An estimate of the site improvements made, if any; and Judgments about the environment in which the property is located. (ii) An estimate of the market value of the land with the site improvements, if any.
-I I I I entories accounting policy 3(h)
+Valuation technique Significant unobservable inputs Inter-relationship between key unobservable inputs and fair value measurement Replacement cost.
+This model Estimates of material, labour, The estimated fair value would takes into account: professional fees and other costs of planning, design and increase (decrease) if:The cost per square foot were Building: construction, expressed as cost higher (lower); An estimate of the full replace- per square foot. • Judgment about the condition ment cost at the reporting date. of the building had determined Judgments about the physical the condition to be better or Land: condition of the building. worse. (i) An estimate of the site improvements made, if Judgments about the environ- any; and ment in which the property is (ii) An estimate of the market value of the land with the site improvements, if any. located.